Market Overview

 Market Priorities

-• Expand wood use in residential construction
+• Maintain support for wood use in residential construction

 • Support and facilitate wood use within industrialized construction (multi-storey/multi-family residential, non-residential and tall wood mass timber) and prefabrication